Assessment and Reporting

 We are keen to ensure that our academic reports focus on improving students’ performance.
 For this reason all our academic reports contain the following information:

-- Examination scores or projected grades
+- Examination scores or projected grades, sometimes in the form of S-Scores (standardised scores)

 - The one key learning target in each subject that will improve a student’s performance